 Promotion of Globalpartszone.com

-At the start, the project encountered serious problems with page indexing.
+At the start, the project encountered severe problems with page indexing.
 Google has indexed about 600 thousand pages in the first few weeks.
 However, 80% of the pages dropped out of the search engine index within a month.

 The project team spent the next few months solving this problem in all possible ways, like: